top of page

 Public Holidays

-Best time to go to Mérida on holidays
+Best Time to Go to Mérida on Holidays

-There are 8 public holidays in Mexico:
+There are Eight Public Holidays in Mexico:

 • New Year's Day (January 1)